texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - <C-p> and <C-n> completion in the command line bar - especially for search and replace!

-- Show all spelling errors in document in one list so one can quickly see which ones are actual errors.
+- Show all spelling errors in document in one list so one can quickly see which ones are actual errors (Edit: this has been done - http://www.vim.org/scripts/script.php?script_id=3844.
+Also need to install http://www.vim.org/scripts/script.php?script_id=4433 for this to work).
 Also a good error detection scheme for .tex files